Cheap Auto Insurance in Montana 2025 (Save Big With These 10 Companies!)

 Commute Time

 Using averages, employees in Montana have a shorter commute time (16.9 minutes) than the normal US worker (25.5 minutes).
-Additionally, 1.66 percent of the workforce in Montana have “super commutes” in excess of 90 minutes.
+Additionally, 1.66 percent of the workforce in Montana have “super commutes” over 90 minutes.

 Commuter Transportation

-In 2017, the most common method of travel for workers in Montana was to drive alone, followed by those who carpooled and those who worked at home.
+In 2017, the most common method of travel for workers in Montana was driving alone, followed by carpooling and working from home.

 Traffic Congestion in Montana